 Companies must collaborate with KOCs for creating trust among users

 KOCs are Key Opinion Consumers.
-In western countries are commonly refered as micro-influencers.
+In western countries are commonly referred to as micro-influencers.

-These Opinion leaders with a limited amounts of followers have become particularly influent in 2021.
-Companies that invest in them often obtain higher ROI than when invest in KOLs.
+These Opinion leaders with a limited amount of followers have become particularly influential in 2021.
+Companies that invest in them often obtain higher ROI than when investing in KOLs.

 Mobile Usage Continues to Increase: in China Be Mobile Friendly